tritone11/i18next-JSON-editor/README.md

 Clicking on the logo make a full backup that you can import anytime in the Firebase Console

 WORKING DEMO
+You can only read, every write option is not allowed in the demo to prevent troll edit

 # Important notes